 Complimentary Shuttle Boat

 Explore more of this fascinating city with our regular shuttle service.
-Take a short cruise down the Chao Phraya river to the nearest Skytrain station, Saphan Taksin (Central Pier) and by night to the largest night market in Asia – Asiatique.
+Take a short cruise down the Chao Phraya to the nearest skytrain station, Saphan Taksin (Central Pier).
+By night, visit the largest night market in Asia – Asiatique.
 This service departs every 20 minutes.

 Klong Guru Tours

 Navigate the city waterways with our Klong Guru, who has insider knowledge of the city’s canals.
 Explore the rich heritage of the city from a traditional longtail boat and discover a thriving network where local life unfolds.

 Dine on board a beautifully restored antique rice barge.
 This is an unforgettable opportunity for culinary buffs to enjoy exquisite Thai dining as you float down the River of Kings.
 Admire iconic temples and palaces as you sip on an elegant cocktail.
 Savour the finest food creations that conjure delectable flavours from indigenous ingredients.

 Chang Noi Kids' Club is brimming with activities for the young ones to enjoy.
 Learn bracelet making and Thai dance in the morning and play soccer in the afternoon.
 Highly trained staff look after kids throughout the day, taking them on a fun journey to inspire their minds.

 Budding chefs can cultivate their skills at a fun pizza-making class at Brio.
 Kids learn how to prepare dough, choose their favourite toppings and bake their very own Italian pizza.

 The Grand Palace comprises a number of glittering temples and palaces decorated in traditional Thai style and home to successive Thai kings.
 Wat Phra Kaew is the royal chapel and houses the Emerald Buddha, the most sacred Buddha in all of Thailand.